Council 2023

 Jeff Montgomery

-Jeff started skydiving in 1997 and currently has just short of 3000 jumps.
+Jeff started skydiving in 1997 and currently has over 3000 jumps.
 He holds Instructor Examiner (IE) Advanced Instructor (AI), Accelerated Free Fall Instructor (AFFI) ratings and joined British Skydiving as a member of staff in October 2013 and was appointed as the Safety & Technical Officer replacing John Hitchen after 30 years of service to British Skydiving.

 In 2016 he was appointed as Chairman of The Safety & Training Committee.
-Jeff works closely with Tony Butler (COO) and advises Council on matters of Safety in the Sport.
+Jeff works closely with the British Skydiving Safety Team, Ryan Mancey, and Kev Dynan and advises Council on matters of Safety in the Sport.

-He lives in Leicestershire with his wife, two children and two cats.
+He lives in Leicestershire with his wife, two children, Noah and Casey, two cats, Tyke & Katana, and his dog, Toggles.

 Vice Presidents